Circumcision and Anesthesia

 In adults, a randomized controlled trial found that subcutaneous infusion of ketamine at the incision site prior to circumcision under general anesthesia reduced postoperative pain [Tan et al., 2007].

-Finally, a study in Greece found that children undergoing circumcision do not require routine admission to a post-anesthesia care unit, and can be transferred to the ward directly [Micha et al., 2009].
+A study in Greece found that children undergoing circumcision do not require routine admission to a post-anesthesia care unit, and can be transferred to the ward directly [Micha et al., 2009].